If you are in need of county case management services, call Lancaster County Behavioral Health and Development Services (BH/DS) at (717) 393-0421.

 10 Proven Benefits of Yoga for Your Kids

 Yoga is an excellent way to borrow “my time” and to feel loved, alive, and free from the technology invasion.
 As they say: “logout, shutdown, and do yoga”.
 Interestingly enough, a growing number of kids are embracing yoga in their lives.
 Visit this link to learn more about ways to connect your children to the benefits of a yoga practice.

 Mental Health America (National Affiliate)

-MHALC is the local affiliate of nation’s leading community-based non-profit dedicated to helping all Americans achieve wellness by living mentally healthier lives.
+MHALC is the local affiliate of the nation’s leading community-based, non-profit that is dedicated to helping all Americans achieve wellness by living mentally healthier lives.

 Minority Mental Health (Mental Health America)

 MentalHealth.gov provides one-stop access to U.S. government mental health and mental health problems information.
-MentalHealth.gov aims to educate and guide the general public, health and emergency preparedness professionals, policy makers, government and business leaders, school systems, local communities.
+MentalHealth.gov aims to educate and guide the general public, health & emergency preparedness professionals, policy makers, government and business leaders, school systems and local communities.

 The Sanctuary Model